Skip to main content

 Human History

 The Guaraní people inhabited the coastal region of Paraná for centuries before European colonization.
 The colonial road (Estrada da Graciosa), connecting the coastal city of Paranaguá with the highland city of Curitiba, passed through the area, facilitating settlement and agricultural development.
-The naturalists Saint-Hilaire and Lange documented the region's extraordinary botanical diversity in the 19th century.
-The Serra Gaúcha coast of Paraná has a history of small-scale farming, particularly by German and Italian immigrant communities.
-The coastal region around Guaratuba and Matinhos developed as a beach resort zone in the 20th century.
+The French naturalist Auguste de Saint-Hilaire documented the region's extraordinary botanical diversity during his travels through Brazil in the 1820s, and Roberto Ribas Lange, the Paraná environmentalist who co-names the park, was instrumental in efforts to protect the Atlantic Forest coast.
+[1] The coastal region around Guaratuba and Matinhos developed as a beach resort zone in the 20th century.

 Park History